 - Students are expected to possess the perseverance, diligence, and consistency to complete their respective program’s curriculum and enter the health professions as a licensed and certified member of the interprofessional patient care team.

 Students must possess attributes that include compassion, empathy, altruism, integrity, honesty, responsibility, respect, accountability and tolerance.
 Students are expected to possess the ability to work collaboratively with all members of an interprofessional health care team.
 Students must be able to reason and practice nursing and medicine in an ethical manner.
 Students must be willing to learn and abide by the professional standards of practice defined by the discipline.

 - Students must be able to engage in patient care delivery in all settings to patients with a variety of medical conditions; to deliver care to all patient populations including but not limited to children, adolescents, adults, developmentally challenged persons, medically compromised patients and vulnerable adults.

-- Students are expected to be able to display good judgment in the assessment and treatment of patients, in addition, the candidate must be able to learn and demonstrate the ability to recognize limitations in their knowledge, skills and abilities and to seek appropriate assistance with their identified limitations.
+- Students are expected to be able to display good judgment in the assessment and treatment of patients, in addition, the student must be able to learn and demonstrate the ability to recognize limitations in their knowledge, skills and abilities and to seek appropriate assistance with their identified limitations.